rackerlabs/support-how-to/content/how-to/cloud-servers/testing-network-services-with-netcat/index.md

 #### Commands rejected

-If nc reports success but does not allow you to send any commands or you get a response from the service-daemon reporting the service is not available, you may have tcp wrappers providing access control.
+If Nc reports success, but does not allow you to send any commands, or you get a response from the service-daemon reporting the service is not available, you may have transmission control protocol _tcp wrappers_ providing access control.

-An FTP service being blocked by tcp wrappers could look like this:
+An ftp service being blocked by tcp wrappers could look like this:

     {.pre .codeblock}
     nc -vt 203.0.113.96 21
     Connection to 203.0.113.96 21 port [tcp/ftp] succeeded!
     421 Service not available.

 If the program is compatible with tcp wrappers it will have been compiled with libwrap.
-To check if a program can make use of tcp wrappers use the following command:
+To check if a program can utilize tcp wrappers, use the following command:

     {.pre .codeblock}
     ldd /path/to/binary | grep libwrap

 In the following example the vsftpd program is checked for the libwrap shared library file.

     {.pre .codeblock}
     ldd /usr/sbin/vsftpd | grep libwrap
     libwrap.so.0 => /lib64/libwrap.so.0 (0x00007f62c734a000)

-If the program is not compatible with tcp wrappers grep will not return anything.
+If the program is not compatible with tcp wrappers, grep will not return anything.

 #### Checking logs

-Whenever a connection is blocked it should be logged.
-Try checking the program's logs for relevant messages.
+A blocked connection produces a log entry.
+Check the program's logs for relevant messages.

 In the logs for vsftpd, found at /var/log/vsftpd.log, a blocked connection due to tcp wrappers looks like this:

     {.pre .codeblock}
     Tue Jun  7 16:14:21 2011 [pid 28599] CONNECT: Client "203.0.113.43", "Connection refused: tcp_wrappers denial."

 #### hosts.deny

-The /etc/hosts.deny file is where rules that block connections are defined.
-If you have troubke seeing an entry for your service in the file try using grep to search for it.
+The /etc/hosts.deny file establishes the definition for block connections.
+If you have trouble seeing an entry for your service in the file, use grep to search for it.

-Search the file for the program name
+Search the file for the program name by typing:

     {.pre .codeblock}
     sudo grep "vsftpd" /etc/hosts.deny